kushalshinde/ui_testing/README.md

 # UI_Testing_Selenium_Webdiver

 ### PURPOSE
-This project plan describes both UI and API frameworks to test the Rescale platform for uploading a new file.
+This project plan describes UI framework to test the Rescale platform by uploading a new file.
-It only tests the happy path for successfully uploading a file through API and User Interface.
+It only tests the happy path for successfully uploading a file through a User Interface.

 ### OVERVIEW
 The automation tool I used to create the UI test framework is Selenium Web driver using